scholarslab/scholarly/README.md

+## CAPTCHA hack
+I hacked together a quick and dirty way to handle CAPTCHAs.
+When it encounters the "Prove that you're human" page, it transfers the Request session cookies into Selenium, opens up a new browser instance to allow the user to solve the CAPTCHA, and then transfers the new session cookies back to Requests.

+In addition to the stuff that the Pipfile handles, this requires installing a webdriver, which I've hardedcoded here to geckodriver because chrome doesn't seem to play well (hmmmmm).
+Also, I suspect that the User-Agent for the script (scholarly.py line 22) must match the browser.

+## SLab version notes
+gs_scrape will read the latest (alphabetically last) gs-* json file to read in previously scraped data.
+It will create a single new gs-{epoch}.json file that is updated after every row to store scraped data.
+This preserves progress.

+It reads all csv files in the directory.
+These should retain a consistent, expected column structure.
+Quick and dirty. -SSL

 # scholarly
 scholarly is a module that allows you to retrieve author and publication information from [Google Scholar](https://scholar.google.com) in a friendly, Pythonic way.